michael-milette/moodle-local_contact/README.md

 ### Why do the form <input> fields disappear every time I save my form in Moodle?

-This will happen if you are using the old TinyMCE editor in Moodle instead of the newer Atto editor.
+ANSWER 1: This will happen if you are using the old TinyMCE editor in Moodle instead of the newer Atto editor.
 With default settings, the TinyMCE editor would filter out HTML form tags when you went to save it.

 The easy solution is to simply switch your preferred editor to the Atto editor, edit and then save your form.
 The form fields should remain intact.
 Once you save your form using the Atto editor, you can switch your preferred editor back to TinyMCE and the form will continue to work for everyone.
 However, if one day you or someone else should you forget and edit the form with the TinyMCE editor, the fields will disappear again.